Mukhtarkhan Dildabekov: Career

 He won gold at the Asian Games 1998 but had to settle for silver in 2002 and 2006 losing twice to Saidov.
 2004 he finished third.

 2003 at the world championships he lost to Sebastian Köber.

 He beat him at the Olympics in Athens 2004, but lost to in an early round to eventual winner Alexander Povetkin.
-Dildabekov qualified for the 2004 Athens Games by ending up in first place at the 1st AIBA Asian 2004 Olympic Qualifying Tournament in Guangzhou, PR China.
+Dildabekov qualified for the 2004 Athens Games by ending up in first place at the 1st AIBA Asian 2004 Olympic Qualifying Tournament in Guangzhou, China.
 In the decisive final match of the event, he defeated Kyrgyzstan's Ruslan Abasov.